jstimpfle/python-wsl/doc/index.rst

 ========================================

 This library provides an easy to use API to read and write WSL databases with built-in and user-defined datatypes.
-It does not fight the system but uses *str* for parsing and formatting throughout; the disadvantage being that it's rather slow.
+It uses *str* for parsing and formatting throughout.

-WSL (whitespace separated literals) is an extremely simple and practical text serialization format for relational data.
-It is in many ways a better CSV:

- - Contains database (schema + many tables) instead of only one table
- - One line per table row without exception
- - Parsing returns sanitized values, not only strings (according to the columns of each table)
- - Per-datatype lexical syntax for readable, editable, and hackable databases
- - Built-in datatypes with sane syntaxes and behaviours: Identifiers ("Atoms"), Strings, Enums, Integers
- - Easy integration of custom datatypes
- - Unique and foreign keys supported

-The other goal is to be a better SQLite whenever the data is small enough to be scanned completely.
-For example, many web applications.

- - Well-known benefits of textual storage
- - Extendable set of datatypes -- no tedious conversion boilerplate
- - Easy to compose with any query language -- data comes out as python lists of tuples.
-No SQL boilerplate and no huge query strings

 The wsl library in 1 minute:
 ----------------------------

 Read a WSL database from a file with included schema.
-The built-in datatypes *Atom* and *String* are used to construct meaningful domains.
-These domains are used to define tables. *[Foo Bar]* is the notation for the standard WSL string type.
+The built-in types *ID* and *String* are used to construct meaningful domains.
+These domains in turn are used to define tables. *[Foo Bar]* is the notation for the standard WSL string type.
 Its advantage is having separate opening and closing delimiters.

 .. code:: text

     $ cat db.wsl
-    % DOMAIN Person Atom
+    % DOMAIN Person ID
     % DOMAIN Comment String
     % TABLE person Person Comment
     % TABLE parent Person Person